TVforME/EPG/README.md

 # EPG
 EPG system written in Go using SQLite and REST backend.

-This is not a completed project and partically implemented with the required events table to be laoded and queried.
+This is not a completed project and partically implemented for testing a EPG with the repeater project.

+More to be done here to be a working EPG system.
+Welcome for any assistance here.

+Each of the ratings systems uses a country identifier (au) here for the rating graghics files.

-below is the file structure:
+Below is the file structure:
 ```
 epg
 |   build-and-run.sh